This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 I love Vannes old town, the walls and its garden, and the marina.
 It’s a lively town, day and night (at least during summer).

 Although I certainly prefer the smaller villages, Vannes is a great gateway if your time is limited.
-There’s a high-speed train linking Vannes to Paris in only 3.5 hours, so you can go there just for the weekend.
-It’s a central place that should allow you to explore some beautiful places around the Gulf of Morbihan.
+It’s a central place that should allow you to explore some beautiful places around the Gulf of Morbihan, including boat tours.

 Arradon is very close to Vannes, on the coast.
-I had to pick a place along the Gulf of Morbihan where to walk and admire the everchanging landscape depending on the tides.
+It’s on my list because it’s one of my favourite spots along the Gulf of Morbihan to walk and admire the ever-changing landscape depending on the tides.
 With its hundreds of islands, the Gulf of Morbihan is as beautiful as fascinating.
 In Arradon, there are about 15 kilometres of coastal paths that will take you from one beach to another.
 My favourite is the Penboch area; I spent most of my holidays there as a teenager.
 You will feel like walking in a postcard.
-You’ll see the Ile aux Moines (Monks’ Island) most of the time from Arradon’s coast.
-If you have time, it’s a great day trip.
+You’ll see the Ile aux Moines (Monks’ Island) most of the time from Arradon’s coast – it’s a great day trip if you have time.

-In French, the name means Beautiful Island.
+In French, Belle Ile means Beautiful Island.
 I think it says it all!
-But if you want more details, I wrote a full article about visiting Belle Ile.
+Cliffs, beaches, colourful harbours and scenic walks make it one of the most diverse destinations in Brittany.
 Hiking is the best way to catch views of the breathtaking coast.

 And many more…